-Adopting SDA in a Privacy-Centric World
+Adopting Seller Defined Audiences (SDA) in a Privacy-Centric World

-SDA SHOWED A SOLUTION PATH
+SELLER DEFINED AUDIENCES (SDA) SHOWED A SOLUTION PATH

 First released over a year ago, seller-defined audiences created a mechanism for sellers to provide standardized information about their audience to ad buyers.
 In a world with declining user-level signal availability, this was proposed as a solution to retain addressability for the buy-side of ad tech.
 This specification, along with standard audience and content taxonomies, allowed an elegant solution for buyers to transact on a publisher’s 1st-party data in a scalable way.